About the Wessex CLT Project

 In 2011 the CLT Project was funded by Devon County Council to include Devon within its remit.
 This became the Wessex CLT Project which now provides comprehensive support to CLTs at various stages of development throughout the three counties – see map on projects page.
 The Wessex CLT Project is now financially self-sustaining.

-The BBC has featured three projects supported by the Wessex CLT Project: Christow, Toller Porcorum and Lyme Regis - see clips on this page.
+The BBC has featured three projects supported by the Wessex CLT Project - Christow, Toller Porcorum and Lyme Regis - together with the North Devon village of Croyde which, like many coastal communities, is planning to set up its own CLT.
+See the clips on this page.

 Christow CLT's project with Teign Housing in Teignbridge.
 The first CLT project on Dartmoor.
 5 minutes.